Loading...

 Pair with Protein or Healthy Fats

-Combine apples and dosa with foods high in protein or healthy fats, such as nuts, seeds, or yogurt.
-This can slow down the absorption of glucose.
+Combine apples or dosa with a source of protein or healthy fats such as nuts, seeds, or a small amount of cheese.
+This can help slow down the absorption of carbohydrates and reduce glucose spikes.

 healthspan-mbl